 This is the view from the Mannen hike, which takes about an hour.
 It was my favorite for so many reasons.
 It was a super easy hike and the view is so incredible.
 The water looks tropical blue and it made you forget that you were in the Arctic.
 However you won’t think you are somewhere tropical too long because it was really cold up there…at least it was in September.
 I will never forget this amazing view.

-Another hike we did in Lofoten was Ryten.
+Another hike we did in Lofoten was the Ryten hike.
 It was another amazing hike and only took a few hours.
-It totally took my breath away.
-It really seemed like we were on top of the world.
-At the top it was super cold, so bring lots of layers.
+It totally took my breath away and seemed like we were on top of the world.
+At the top it was freezing, so bring lots of layers.

-We also attempted another hike, but had to turn back because the trail was not in good shape and it was really unsafe.
-I hope next trip the trail is repaired and we can make it to the top.
+We also attempted another the Reinebringen hike, but had to turn back because the trail was not in good shape and it was really unsafe.
+I hope next trip the trail is repaired, and we can make it to the top.
 Here is the view from where we got.

 For the second part of our Norway trip we drove about 6 hours north of Hamnøy to get to Senja.
 It was a beautiful drive!
 We spent two nights in Senja and we stayed at the Hamn i Senja resort.
 You can read my blog post about our time there here.

 The day were arrived we hiked to see Mt.
 Segla in the afternoon.
 For this hike, which is also a pretty easy two hour hike, both trails starts from Fjordgård.
 You will need to hike Mt.
 Hesten to see Mt.
 Segla.
 The view here though…unforgettable!!!!

 You might also like 15 Photos to Inspire a Trip to Norway, Key West Sustainable Boat Adventure with Honest Eco Tours, or My Trip To Kauai.